 Today, journalists are working in an environment where speed trumps accuracy, and the content is more and more a matter of platform-driven concerns like click-throughs, shares, and so forth.
 These have led to ongoing discussions about the ethical implications of sensationalism and the implications of the work of ‘algorithms’ on public debate (Davies, 2008; Carlson, 2020).

 Taken together, the dynamic of digital disruption has significantly reshaped the practice of journalism, and so too it has also reconfigured the role journalism plays in democratic societies (Syan, 2017).
-By bringing new tools and directions for storytelling and civic participation, it has also spawned some of the threat-actor vulnerabilities that have eroded editorial power, enabled the spread of fake news, and undermined the financial underpinnings of the press.
-These challenges require reimagining journalistic norms, the ways news organisations are structured, and the policies that enable journalism to advance the public interest in a time of media change (Yaqub, 2024b).
+By bringing new tools and directions for storytelling and civic participation, it has also spawned some of the threat-actor vulnerabilities that have eroded editorial power, enabled the spread of fake news, and undermined the financial underpinnings of the Press.
+These challenges require reimagining journalistic norms, the ways news organizations are structured, and the policies that enable journalism to advance the public interest in a time of media change (Yaqub, 2024b).

 Table 1, shows shift in news consumption platforms (2018–2024), tells a clear story about the way people are consuming their news and is reflective of the larger digital shift in media habits.
 From 2018 to 2024, traditional media such as print newspapers and TV have suffered a consistent decrease.
 We can see this in the demise of print newspapers.
 The percentage of the country reading a print edition, for instance, dropped from 27 percent in 2018 to 16 percent in 2024; television dropped also from 60 percent to 45 percent.
 This is yet another sign of waning trust in traditional news.